zelaki/DreamStudio/README.md

 #### Textual Inversion:

-In textual inversion you just need to specify a placeholder token, that can be any rearely used string.
+In textual inversion you just need to specify a placeholder token, that can be any rarely used string.
 Here we use "<guitar>" as a placeholder token.

 ```bash
 export MODEL_NAME="audioldm-m-full"